Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 some helpful considerations for the one wishing to integrate the evaluator into their project for their own use.

-It goes without saying, the files pokerCompare.h, pokerCompare.cpp, util.h, and util.cpp makes up the "core modules" (the validator/evaluator/comparator).
+It goes without saying, the files pokerCore.h, pokerCore.cpp, util.h, and util.cpp makes up the "core modules" (the validator/evaluator/comparator).
 As a consequence, they are the files an integrator should familiarize themselves the most with when implementing the useful aspects of this project into their own projects.
-Do note that the implementation of the pokerCompare (the validator/evaluator/comparator) is a class.
+Do note that the implementation of the pokerCore (the validator/evaluator/comparator) is a class.
 As such, modifications can be made to fulfill any requirements of a larger project granted an underlying understanding for its implementation is understood.
 In other words, once one is familiar with the design, one should be able to create a multitude of modules using the base design for various uses.